[Rev. 5/4/2013 2:50:05 PM]

 (Added to NAC by Bd. of Exam’rs for Long-Term Care Admin’rs by R129-09, eff.
 10-15-2010)

-1. A nursing facility administrator or an administrator of a residential facility for groups whose license has been revoked may apply to the Board for reinstatement of his or her license.
+1. A nursing facility administrator, administrator of a residential facility for groups or health services executive whose license has been revoked may apply to the Board for reinstatement of his or her license.
 The Board may reinstate the license if he or she has:

 (a) Submitted evidence, satisfactory to the Board, that he or she has removed the deficiency which led to the revocation of the license;